MartinKoleff/Chess/README.md

 8) Rewatch a game (game positions save as FEN in a .txt file)
 9) Multiplayer (with lobby system / code to enter)
 10) Chat
-11) Serialization (to load a game)
-12) Unit Testing with JUnit
+11) Unit Testing with JUnit
-13) Chess AI (bot for singleplayer)
+12) Chess AI (bot for singleplayer)
-14) Spring Framework integration
+13) Spring Framework integration
-15) Export to Android / IOS
+14) Export to Android / IOS